 John opened the door and allowed himself to lean against the frame with a relieved sigh.

 From the couch, the voice of Finch greeted him.
 "Mr. Reese, you're back.
-How was that walk?"
+Did you enjoy your walk?"

 John raised his left hand in reassurance.
 "I'm fine, Finch."